Matrix Factorisations Arising From Well-Generated Complex Reflection Groups: Preliminaries

 The degrees in which ${\rm Hom}_W(V,H)$ is nonzero (counted with multiplicity) are called the degrees of $W$, denoted by $d_1\leq \cdots \leq d_n$.
 They are one more than the degrees of the $V$-isotypic components in $H$.
 The codegrees $d_1^*\geq \cdots \geq d_n^*$ are by definition the degrees in which ${\rm Hom}_W(V^*,H)$ is nonzero, so these are one less than the degrees of the $V^*$-isotypic components in $H$.
-A fixed choice of homogeneous generators of $S^W$, which necessarily have degrees $d_i$, is called a set of basic invariants, they are the image of a homogeneous basis of ${\rm Hom}_W(V,H)$ under the canonical map to $S^W$.
 The highest degree $d_n$ plays an important role, it will be denoted throughout simply by $d$.
+This is sometimes called the Coxeter number of $W$.